Last updated 24th August 2023

 - Website: Submissions are simple.
 If it fits the criteria above, just send your information to the Administrative Support Officer for communications, Karen Ashcroft, in good time ahead of the date of your event to allow for processing.
 Karen’s email is email@example.com and, in her absence, events can be forwarded to Kim Wilkinson at firstname.lastname@example.org

 - E-bulletins: Due to the limited space available in the various Diocesan e-bulletins, we can’t guarantee an individual event from a parish submitted for the website will also appear in one of the Diocesan e-bulletins.
 Where relevant, submitted events for the website will be forwarded to the relevant team leader Decisions about the content for each e-bulletin lie with the relevant team leader.

 * Official communications channels

 - For the purposes of these protocols 'official communications channels' refer to The See, which is the monthly Diocesan magazine taken by most parishes; the Diocesan website events calendar and the various official e-bulletins sent by Diocesan team leaders (including from the Diocesan Board of Education) to parishes.

 - More on e-bulletins: Currently only 'Parish Update' goes to every member of the clergy and all parish officerholders.
 Other e-bulletins have bespoke audiences and they include ‘Safeguarding News’; ‘Lay Ministry News’ and Money Matters.
 These all have very high levels of engagement so anything which appears in the ebulletins is going to be read widely.

 - Social media: The Diocese also has several social media channels.
-Our limited staff resources mean it is not usually possible to promote our events individually on these channels but we will issue generic Tweets and Facebook posts from time to time, featuring links to our Diocesan website events calendar and with reminders that events for the following month appear regularly in The See magazine.
-If you are organising your event locally and promote it on your local social media channels if you tag the Diocesan channels using @cofelancs then we will retweet and repost where possible.
-Tagging makes it more likely we will spot your event in our timeline.
+Our limited staff resources mean it is not usually possible to promote our events individually on these channels but we will issue generic Tweets and Facebook posts from time to time, featuring links to our Diocesan website events calendar.
+And a further remin der that if you are organising your event locally and promote it on your local social media channels and tag using @cofelancs we can retweet and repost where possible.
+Basically, tagging makes it more likely we will spot your event in our timeline.

 Ronnie Semley, created February 2019 (last updated August 2023)